hamidgholami/terraform_lab/05-interact-with-terraform-modules/README.md

 ### What is a Terraform module?

-A Terraform module is a set of *Terraform configuration files* in *a single directory*.
+- A Terraform module is a set of *Terraform configuration files* in *a single directory*.
 When you run Terraform commands directly from such a directory, it is considered the **root module**.

+### Calling modules | Local and remote modules

+- A module that is called by another configuration is sometimes referred to as a "**child module**" of that configuration.
+- Modules can either be loaded from the **local filesystem**, or a **remote source**. and it supports:
+  - Terraform Registry
+  - Most version controls
+  - HTTP URLs
+  - Terraform Cloud
+  - . . .

+### Module best practices

+- Name your provider `terraform-<PROVIDER>-<NAME>`.
+You must follow this convention in order to publish to the Terraform Cloud.
+- Start writing your configuration with modules in mind.
+- Use the public Terraform Registry to find useful modules.
+- Publish and share modules with your team.

+### Use Modules from the Registry